eheath30/Todo-Tabs/README.md

 - Drag & drop to sort todos according to active tasks, completed tasks and backlog.
 - Edit, delete or mark todos as completed within their tab.
 - Access a todos modal to add a description for that todo.
+- Local storage for all columns & tabs.

 ## Installation & Usage
 ### Installation